 The base driver is coded in "C" language and features as follows:

 - Test and "bypass" any user or kernel mode anti-cheat

 - Direct kernel object manipulation (DKOM) functionality enables you write arbitrary windows kernel memory

 - Disassemble any kernel module including the kernel itself with IDA PRO like 64-bit multi-threaded disassembler

 - Dump any user mode process (including protected ones) or any kernel module

 - Able to obtain the following information: User mode process base address and size, the PEB with loaded modules, memory protection information for any user mode address

 - Able to read and write the registry via the driver

 - Able to create an unique assembly signature pattern off the whole process.
 If you for example dump the kernel and generate a signature in IDA.
 The generated signature is not necessarily unique

-- Find an array of bytes for physical memory
+- Find an array of bytes in physical memory

 - Kernel page table walk which allows you either to scan or dump the entire kernel physical memory